3 Smart Ways to Use Schoology and Google Drive in a Perfect Mashup

 As educators, we are always searching for ways to streamline and simplify our day to day tasks.
 When it comes to making our workflows more efficient, there are two tools that are simply great together—Schoology and Google Drive.

 If you use these tools already and have not explored how seamlessly they work together, then you are missing out on a great mashup.
 Google Drive is an excellent tool for creating different types of content easily.
 Schoology helps me put that content into a pedagogically structured environment.
-Together, they complete my workflow from content creation to instruction to coaching to grading.
+Together, they complete my digital learning workflow from content creation to instruction to coaching to grading.

 Below, I'll take you through how to get started using Schoology and Google Drive together.
 After that, I'll show you three smart ways to use the two that even the veteran users may not have considered.